stan-dimitrov/OC-Project7-GrandPy-Bot/README.md

 Introduction
 geolocalisation and information about differents places using Wikipedia and Google APIs

+---How to install?---
+-Clone this repository
+-Go to  the folder cd main
+-Install the requirements.txt
+-Export FLASK_APP=main.py
+-Run server flask run

+-
 This project was created for study and to train with this tools:
 -REST APIS
 -Flask Framework